stevenwjy/ncli/README.md

 ```
 ncli config set kindle_export_dir <path>

+# Afterward, you can simply use:
+ncli kindle export
 ```

 Please be aware of these known limitations (which also apply to [Kindle Notebook](https://read.amazon.com/notebook)):